 “I will,” she said.
 She knew it was crazy; they were still in imminent danger.
 At any minute someone might try to enter the room they’d just left and discover they were gone, and a murderous chase would be on.
 And she knew absolutely nothing about this man other than the fact he hadn’t raped her when he’d had the chance.
 But that one fact was enough, and she knew instinctively she could trust him with her life.

 “Good,” he said, an unexpected smile slashing across his face.
 “Let’s get the hell out of here.”

 CODY WALKER’S WOMAN, Copyright © 2014 by Amelia Autin Lam

-If you enjoyed this excerpt from Cody Walker’s Woman, it can be ordered from Amazon, Barnes&Noble, BooksAMillion, and Harlequin.
+If you enjoyed this excerpt from Cody Walker’s Woman, it can be ordered from Amazon, Barnes&Noble, and BooksAMillion.